scarletstudio/transithealth/docs/pages/new_endpoint.md

     - Choose a blueprint to add the endpoints to
     - Specify the endpoint path, parameters, verb(s) and handle the request/response/errors
     - Test the endpoint by sending a request from your browser, terminal, or a specialized tool
+3. Add Metric to App
+    - Update the config variables in `app/site/metrics.js`

 ### 1. Implement Logic